jonschacter/rails-spa-bookings/spec.md

     spa-technician, spa-treatment, user-appointment nested show pages, user-appointment nested index pages
 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) spa-technician, spa-treatment, spa-appointment nested new routes
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)
+    # used a partial in views/helpers to display error messages, as well as CSS styling for field_with_errors to highlight incorrect fields

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate